open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 ### Draw the fixation dot

 Go back to the *fixation_dot* by clicking on *fixation_dot* in the overview.
 You can draw on the `sketchpad` right away, but (unless your screen is really large) it looks a bit cramped.
-Therefore, click on 'Open editor in new window' to open the `sketchpad` editor in a separate window.
+Therefore, click on 'Toggle pop-out' in the top right corner to open the `sketchpad` editor in a separate window.
 Now select the fixation-dot tool by clicking on the button with the small black dot.
 If you move your cursor over the sketchpad, you can see the screen coordinates in the top-right.
 Set the (foreground) color to 'black'.
 Click on the center of the screen (0, 0) to draw a central fixation dot.
-Click on 'Close' to close the editor.
+Click again on 'toggle pop-out' to get back to the default OpenSesame interface.

 Finally, change the 'Duration' field from 'keypress' to '745', because we want the fixation dot to be presented for 750 ms. Wait ... *why didn't we just specify a duration of 750 ms?* The reason for this is that the actual display-presentation duration is always rounded up to a value that is compatible with your monitor's refresh rate.
 This may sound complicated, but for most purposes the following rules of thumb are sufficient:

 1. Choose a duration that is possible given your monitor's refresh rate.
-For example, if your monitor's refresh rate is 60 Hz, it means that every frame lasts 16.7 ms (=1000 ms/60 Hz).
+For example, if your monitor's refresh rate is 60 Hz, it means that every frame lasts 16.7 ms (= 1000 ms/60 Hz).
 Therefore, on a 60 Hz monitor, you should always select a duration that is a multiple of 16.7 ms, such as 16.7, 33.3, 50, 100, etc.
 2. In the duration field of the `sketchpad` specify a duration that is a few milliseconds shorter than what you're aiming for.
 So if you want to present a `sketchpad` for 50 ms, choose a duration of 45.
 If you want to present a `sketchpad` for 1000 ms, choose a duration of 995.
 Etcetera.

 <div class='info-box' markdown='1'>